kishan-sai/AirIndia-Flights-Dashboard-with-Excel/INDIGO AIRLINES DASHBOARD/README.md

 ## 🎯 Objective

-- Enable quick and clear visibility into Indigo Airlines' operational performance
+- Enable quick and clear visibility into AirIndia Airlines' operational performance
 - Provide an intuitive, interactive business intelligence solution using only Microsoft Excel
 - Make insights accessible for non-technical stakeholders